CL4YMOR3/RAG/README.md

 **Data Flow**:
 User Query → SemanticRouter → (Chat / RAG) → HyDE → Hybrid Search (Qdrant) → Rerank (FlashRank) → LLM (Qwen) → Stream.

+---

+## 🤝 Community & Contributing

+We welcome contributions!
+Please check our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+### License
+This project is licensed under the [MIT License](LICENSE).